FORT POINT GARRISON

 Doug is our founder/band manager and was inspired to start the band after playing with the Federal City Brass Band during his participation in the Eastern Field Music School and finding interested musicians amongst his fellow re-enactors.
 He has played Tenor horn, Eb Alto horn, and Bb cornet with the band.

-Though Eric started collage as a Music Major, he graduated with degree in Physical Education in 1986 since there were more job opportunities in that field.
-He has been a men's gymnastics coach ever since and has coached many gymnastics onto USA National Teams and even one who competed in the 2016 Olympics.
+Though Eric started collage as a Music Major, he graduated with degree in Physical Education in 1986, with a minor in Music, since there were more job opportunities in Physical Education.
+He has been a men's gymnastics coach ever since 1982 and has coached 22 gymnastics that have been on a USA Gymnastics National Teams.
+One gymnast Eric coached competed in the 2016 Olympics.

 If you know of any Civil War era brass wind instruments available for sale or donation for our non-profit organization, please contact Eric at Eric@HornCollector.com.